MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If you need your report to change style for different types of content, consider using different *Sections* in your Word layout.
 Within each section, you can have different formatting, such as page or table layouts, paper orientation, watermarks, and headers/footers.

 > [!NOTE]
-> Before [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 2 and earlier, you couldn't include Word sections in report layouts that used the `WordMergeDataItem` property.
+> Before [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 2, you couldn't include Word sections in report layouts that used the `WordMergeDataItem` property.
 This restriction is removed starting from 2024 release wave 2.
 Learn more in [How to iterate a Word layout over a data item](#how-to-iterate-a-word-layout-over-a-data-item).

 Sections are created using section breaks.
 To start a new section, select where you want it to begin.
 Then go to **Layout** > **Breaks**.
 Learn more in [Insert a section break](https://support.microsoft.com/en-us/office/insert-a-section-break-eef20fd8-e38c-4ba6-a027-e503bdf8375c) (use <kbd>Ctrl</kbd>+click to open in a new tab).